Established in 1946, R.A.Braithwaite has been a family-owned and run, independent jewellers in York for over 75 years.

 Dianne married Frank in 1975 and then he finally joined the family business in February 1981 after Dianne’s father suddenly passed away the previous month.
 He was experienced having worked in commercial banking and had spent numerous holidays and weekends working within the family business but, bar the learning on the job, knew very little about the jewellery industry.
 Frank went on to complete numerous jewellery qualifications across the years to develop his knowledge and become an expert in many fields.

 Today, Dianne and Frank work as a team with integrated workshops to deliver the same qualities Reginald originally set out over seventy years prior.

-In the late 1990’s, R.A.Braithwaite also got ahead of the game and introduced an online brochure only website under the name www.braithwaitesjewellers.com.
+In the late 1990’s, R.A.Braithwaite also got ahead of the game and introduced an online, brochure only, website under the name www.braithwaitesjewellers.com.
 Later, this evolved into a fully e-commerce site and whilst needing updates, the website served the company well with orders from around the world.
-In 2019, the decision was made to move the focus of the business into purely online and close the retail shop (even though it remains open today) therefore investment was needed and the website went through a huge rebuild and redevelopment to bring it up to date in 2021.
-The company is now ready for the next 70 years of trading!
+In 2019, the decision was made to move the focus of the business into purely online and close the retail jewellers in York (even though it remained open across the period of the pandemic and only closed its doors in June 2023).
+Following on from the initial site, in 2019, R.A.Braithwaite decided investment was needed and the website went through a huge rebuild and redevelopment by the founders grandaughter, Sarah, who is also included in the business (3rd generation) to bring it up to date.
+The business now therefore solely trades online abiding by the principles originally set out by the founders and continues to serve the R.A.Braithwaite clients globally!
+The company is therefore now ready for the next 75 years of trading!